Last updated: 3/7/2025

 Description: As one of the key focal points of the Student Data Program, the Student Data Project is aimed at bringing Workday Student and SIS historical data into the WashU Data Warehouse.
 Phase 2 of this project will provide the capability to report on foundational items of the Student Academic Record.
 Examples of reports enabled in this phase include detail and aggregate reporting around Students, their Programs of Study (POS), School, Enrollment Cohort, Class Standing, Load Status, Demographics, Class Registrations, and Academic Periods.

-Progress: Architecture on Student Phase 2 (focused on the academic record, student demographics, and registration record related data) is complete.
-Development is scheduled to begin late February starting with a focus on student demographics and program of study records.
+Progress: Architecture on Student Phase 2 (focused on the academic record, student demographics, and registration record-related data) is complete.
+Development has started with a focus on student demographics and program of study records.

 Description: This project focuses on moving the existing Slate Undergraduate Admissions Data Warehouse model from an on-premises SQL server to our new cloud-based Azure Data Warehouse.
 In doing so, we are updating the architecture, replacing data acquisition with API calls and incorporating required Spring Enhancements.
 This project is being coordinated with the Undergraduate Admissions Office.